cdcepi/WNV-forecast-data-2022/Evaluation.md

 Evaluation
 ------------------

-When reported data are available, an analysis will be conducted using the average logarithmic score to assess and compare forecasts across all counties at each time point.
+When reported data for 2022 are available, an analysis will be conducted using the average logarithmic score to assess and compare forecasts across all counties at each time point.
 A joint manuscript will be prepared to disseminate findings on this comparison and the general performance of submitted forecasts.
 Participants may publish their own forecasts and results at any time.

 ### Logarithmic Score

-Each quantile forecast will be fitted to a Negative Binomial distribution and the probability, p, of the observed outcome, x, will be calculated from the probability mass function (PMF) of that distribution.
+Each quantile forecast will be fitted to a Negative Binomial distribution and the probability, *p*, of the observed outcome, *x*, will be calculated from the probability mass function (PMF) of that distribution.
 The corresponding logarithmic score is therefore:

-S(p|x) = ln(PMF(x))
+> S(p|x) = ln(PMF(x))

 Logarithmic scores below -10 will be assigned a value of -10.